PRIY4DH4RS4N-D/Full-Stack-Physical-AI-Optimization-on-RA8P1-INT8-Vela-Ethos-U55-and-RTOS-Parallelism/README.md

 ## Project Overview

 This project implements a real-time, assistive object-detection system running entirely on-device on the Renesas RA8P1 (Arm Cortex-M85 + Ethos-U55 NPU).
 The core model is **YOLOX-Tiny**, INT8-quantized and compiled with the Arm Vela compiler for the Ethos-U55 NPU.
-Model conversion is handled by our **custom conversion Python script**, which takes the quantized `.tflite` model and produces the NPU command stream plus the C source/header files consumed directly by the on-device application — *no external runtime framework involved.*
+Model conversion is handled by our **custom conversion Python script**, which takes the quantized `.tflite` model and produces the NPU command stream plus the C source/header files consumed directly by the on-device application

 What makes this submission interesting isn't just "we ran a quantized model on an NPU" — every team doing edge AI on Ethos-U55 does that.
 What we're showcasing is a **full-stack optimization process**: starting from a naive FP32/CPU baseline and systematically moving the workload through NPU offload, compiler-level memory scheduling analysis, and RTOS-level task parallelism.
 Every step is measured on real hardware, and every claim is backed by either an on-device measurement or the Vela compiler's own output log.